robtrizzo/ang-go-crud/README.md

 View a table of users; create, edit, and delete them.

-Client uses Angular 16 with Material UI for
+Client uses Angular 16 with Material

 Server uses Go 1.22